alxsimon/local_pcangsd/README.md

 The objective is to combine [PCAngsd](https://github.com/Rosemeis/pcangsd) with [lostruct](https://github.com/jguhlin/lostruct-py) to analyse low-coverage data (genotype likelihoods) with local PCA.

-Genotype likelihood file can be large and will often not fit into memory.
+Genotype likelihood files can be large and will often not fit into memory.
 This module leverages the use of xarray to store and access genotype likelihoods on disk, in a data structure comparable to [`sgkit`](https://pystatgen.github.io/sgkit/latest/).

 Similarly, PCA results are stored as an xarray dataset for easy manipulation and storage.